 Insulated

-An insulated cabinet reduces heat loss and therefore energy consumption — in heating the unit itself and in subsequently cooling its kitchen environment.
+An insulated food warmer cabinet reduces heat loss and therefore energy consumption — in heating the unit itself and in subsequently cooling its kitchen environment.
 These units are generally more expensive than non-insulated cabinets, however they make up for the cost in the long run thanks to the energy savings.

 Pros: